stowball/hucssley/README.md

 ```

 In the above example, `&:hocus` is a shortcut module for `:hover, :focus`, and `@mq-768` is for a `(min-width: 768px)` media query.

+The `:active`, `:focus`, `:hover` and `:visited` pseudo-classes are automatically ordered to the [LVHA system](https://developer.mozilla.org/en-US/docs/Web/CSS/:active) to ensure links and buttons are styled predictably.

 *Note: top-level pseudo classes are prefixed with `&`.*